gitpython-developers/smmap/doc/source/tutorial.rst

 Design
 ======
 Per application, there must be a *MemoryManager* to be used throughout the application.
-It can be configured to keep your resources within certain limits.
+It can be configured to keep your resources within certain limits (see :func:`smmap.managed_mmaps()`).

 To access mapped regions, you require a cursor.
 Cursors point to exactly one file and serve as handles into it.
 As long as it exists, the respective memory region will remain available.

-For convenience, a buffer implementation is provided which handles cursors and resource allocation behind its simple buffer like interface.
+For convenience, a buffer implementation is provided (:class:`smmap.SlidingWindowMapBuffer`) which handles cursors and resource allocation behind its simple buffer like interface.

 Memory Managers